ajayundale/assignment-01-BITSoM_BA_25111455/part2-nosql/rdbms_vs_nosql.md

 | **Fraud Detection & Analytics** | **MongoDB** | Needs to crunch massive, fast-changing data quickly. |
 | **Wearable Device Logs** | **MongoDB** | Handles high-volume, "messy" data with ease. |

-**The Strategy:** Use MySQL as your "Source of Truth" to keep patients safe, and use MongoDB as your "Innovation Engine" to power advanced features like fraud detection and real-time analytics.
+**The Strategy:** Use MySQL as your "Source of Truth" to keep patients safe, and use MongoDB to capture all sorts of unstructured data to power advanced features like fraud detection and real-time analytics.

----

-**Would you like me to help you draft a high-level architecture diagram or a summary for a non-technical stakeholder?**